maartenSiem/react-materialize/README.md

 # react-materialize
-Starter template for React and Materialize framework Build to be used with Weppack.
+Starter template for React and Materialize framework.

-run npm install, npm start and serve from localhost:8080
+Build to be used with Webpack. run npm install, npm start and serve from localhost:8080